hadronized/strongly-typed-thoughts.net/media/blog/introducing-awoo.md

 there are often either _oneshot_ or _reactive_.

   - A CLI program, an encoder/decoder, a math equation solver or a script are often _oneshot_ programs.
-You give them a list of input and parameters and they do something based on the input.
+You give them a list of inputs and parameters and they do something based on their inputs.
+They’re are most of the time non-interactive.
-    There are most of the time non-interactive.
+  - Programs such as GUIs, editors, video games, simulations etc. are often _reactive_, meaning that they mostly sleep until an event happen (a key press, mouse movement, etc.).
+For some, sleeping is reduced because they have a lot to do (handling network connections, performing I/O operations, streaming audio, rendering frames to the screen, etc.).

-  - Programs such as GUIs, editors, etc. are often _reactive_, meaning that they mostly sleep until an event happen (a key press, mouse movement, etc.).
+That binary split is not absolute, of course.
+Some programs don’t belong to any of the two prevous sections (think of a driver, a firmware, etc.).
+For the purpose of this article, though, it will be enough.

 At some extent, we could state that a demoscene production, a video game or a simulation are also _reactive_ programs.
 They mostly react to time as well as user interaction, network events, etc..